Sex on the Radio

-"Sex on the Radio" is a song by American pop punk band Good Charlotte, taken from their fifth studio album Cardiology.
+"Sex on the Radio" is a song by American pop-punk band Good Charlotte, taken from their fifth studio album Cardiology.
 It was released as the second single in December 2010, only in Australia and New Zealand.
-It was written by the band brothers Benji & Joel Madden, with additional writing from Sam Hollander and Dave Katz, with production by the two latter.
-The song is a pop punk track and talks about all the girls out there who make boys want to start bands and go on tour.
+It was written by the band brothers Benji and Joel Madden, with additional writing from Sam Hollander and Dave Katz, with production by the two latter.
+The song is a pop-punk track and talks about all the girls out there who make boys want to start bands and go on tour.
 It charted inside the top-thirty on the ARIA Singles Chart.
 The song received mixed reviews from music critics, some thought it was a lively and funny track, others thought it "cheesy" and that it shouldn't be on the album.
 A music video was made for the track, in which the band walks the street and ask people what they think of the song.